takelwerk/takelship/README.md

 - Moderate prerequisites to run a takelship: basically docker and ruby.
 - Very moderate changes to the system: one directory per project and one takelship container on the docker host.
 - User friendly command line interface with sane defaults.
-- Still *takelage* is highly customisable open source free software.
+- Still *takelage* is highly customisable free and open source software.
 Build your own takelship and ship any software recipe.
 - Well-known tools for easy backup (`cp`), versioning (`git`), update (`docker pull`), migration (`rsync`) and complete uninstallation (`rm`) of the configuration and project data are available.
 - Fallback mode if the takelship sinks: run `takelship/data/compose/project/run-docker.<project>` to start the project on your host computer.
 Continue to use your takelship project data with no takelship involved.